Suhmedoh/themer.edit/README.md

 ###currently working on:

-creating a basic lemonbar which uses colors from Xresources, and generating the script for it w/ themer
+done ~~creating a basic lemonbar which uses colors from Xresources, and generating the script for it w/ themer~~

-maybe integrating an option to choose which panel you want to create when you generate a theme
+done, can use i3 or lemonbar, more options ~later ~~maybe integrating an option to choose which panel you want to create when you generate a theme~~

 ###(eventual) to do list: